Ameobea/homepage/notes/content/posts/amdgpu-dkim-broken-boot-fix.md

 I ran a variety of different commands with that - `sudo amdgpu-install --usecase=rocm`, `sudo amdgpu-install --uninstall`, `sudo amdgpu-install --usecase=graphics,rocm` through different stages of debugging stuff.

-The install itself failed because the kernel version needed by the `amdgpu-dkim` component of ROCm (5.x) was different than my Kernel version (6.3) so the module build failed.  `amdgpu-dkim` is a kernel module for amdgpu, and I didn't and still don't really understand how or if it differs from the `amdgpu` kernel module that comes built-in to the kernel.
+The install itself failed because the kernel version needed by the `amdgpu-dkms` component of ROCm (5.x) was different than my Kernel version (6.3) so the module build failed.  `amdgpu-dkms` is a kernel module for amdgpu, and I didn't and still don't really understand how or if it differs from the `amdgpu` kernel module that comes built-in to the kernel.

 ## Symptoms